Panetta Congressional Internship

 - U.S. citizen and State of California resident

-- Upper division undergraduate: Junior or Senior in Fall 2017 (120 units maximum)
+- Upper division undergraduate: Junior or Senior status during internship (120 units maximum)

 - Superior academic achievement (3.3+ GPA)